Skip to main content

 Materials and methods

-This study is a multicenter observational study involving five experienced therapists who are accustomed to taking the pulse in search of the VAS signal (four therapists in Denmark and one in France).
+This study is a multicenter observation study with five experienced therapists who are accustomed to taking the pulse in search of the VAS signal (four therapists in Denmark and one in France).

-The recruitment of patients for the study in Denmark took place at centers against violence (Bella Vista Crisis Center and Randers Crisis Center).
+The recruitment of patients for the study in Denmark occurred in centers against violence (Bella Vista Krisecenter and Randers Krisecenter).

 All patients have signed consent.
-Only one session of auriculotherapy was proposed: an auricular chromotherapy session.
+Only one session in auriculotherapy was proposed: an auricular chromotherapy session.

-The color F (Kodak violet blue 98) resonates on the one hand with the dicephalic subcortical structures, the limbic system, and emotions and on the other with the relational aspects related to the subconscious social interactions (15).
-It seemed appropriate to test this color on points expressing psychological suffering evoking a traumatic image of post-traumatic stress.
+The colour F (Kodak violet blue 98) resonates on the one hand with the dicephalic subcortical structures, the limbic system, and emotions and on the other with the relational aspects related to the subconscious social interactions (15).
+It seemed appropriate to test this colour on points expressing psychological suffering evoking a traumatic image of post-traumatic stress.

 We use the following protocol:

-The patient was lying down with their eyes closed for two to three minutes.
+The patient was lying down with their eyes closed two-three minutes.

 The person examined had to search their traumatic memory for an event associated with a recurrent traumatic image with visual revival.